kazvee/version-bot/README.md

 ## How to Use

-* To run the version update script, nagivate to the project folder in your terminal and run `npm run get-next-version`
+* To run the version update script, navigate to the project folder in your terminal and run `npm run get-next-version`
   * Follow the prompt asking for your current software version, and press `Enter`
   * The next software version to use will be calculated and provided to you